-Smoking - there must be no smoking anywhere on the academy site or within sight of the academy.
-If a student is found smoking the student's Head of Year should be alerted immediately.
+Smoking/Vaping - there must be no smoking or use of vapes anywhere on the academy site or within the local community.
+If a student is found either smoking or vaping the student's college should be alerted immediately.
 Parents/carers will be contacted and the student will be excluded either internally or externally.
-Lighters, matches and cigarettes will be confiscated.
-A referral will also be made to the school nurse to support smoking cessation.
-Smoking damages your health.
-This includes vapes and e-cigarettes.
+Lighters, matches, cigarettes, vapes and vaping paraphernalia will be confiscated.
+A referral will also be made to the school nurse to support cessation.
+Both smoking and vaping damages your health.